Join the National Webinar

 Dealing with the day to day

 Beyond following and encouraging standard advice like washing hands properly, nonprofits have to make judgment calls.
 When do you cancel gatherings, send staff home, or gain confidence that you are doing all you can to keep people safe while continuing to advance missions in communities?
 Last week, the Center for Disaster Philanthropy convened a national webinar to answer a pressing question, what should philanthropy be doing now to address needs during the crisis?
-The key takeaway for many was the advice for foundations and donors to support frontline nonprofits that are tending to the people needing
+The key takeaway for many was the advice for foundations and donors to support frontline nonprofits that are tending to the people needing medical care, suffering

-medical care, suffering from lost work, shut in for unknown durations.
+from lost work, shut in for unknown durations.
 Washington Nonprofits, operating in the epicenter of the outbreak in this country, is conducting two new webinars this week regarding Resilient Fundraising Strategies and Alternatives to Meeting in Person to provide answers to day to day questions.

 At a time when the worst of human nature can emerge, it’s reassuring that nonprofits step up and speak out to demand that everyone treats everyone with respect and dignity.
 This message from Nonprofit New York is eloquent in its dual message of encouragement of civility and admonishment of racism: “Concerns about Coronavirus should focus on the facts and ensuring the safety of our families, colleagues, and communities.
 Coronavirus is not an excuse for racism and xenophobia.
-We urge you to be kind to one another always, but especially as we make sense of how this outbreak will impact our work and
+We urge you to be kind to one another always, but especially as we make sense of how this outbreak will impact our work and our

 “Be Kind,” indeed.
 And keep demonstrating the character of the nonprofit community by serving the public good.
 As we are all committed to doing every day.